jet-snowman/yii2-daemon/README.md

 3. getChannel() - you have to return a channel
 4. handleMessage($message) - yo have to handle your task

-The message is ab instance of \PhpAmqpLib\Message\AMQPMessage.
+The message is an instance of \PhpAmqpLib\Message\AMQPMessage.
 The handleMessage calls every time when rabbit sends a task to a worker.
 Only one task can be handled in one iteration.

+Sqs Base Daemon
+___________________________

+The base class is located - jet-snowman\daemon\controllers\SqsBaseDaemonController and you have the following methods
+1. initModule() - you have to set your queue name.
+2. handleMessage($message) - yo have to handle your task

+The message is an instance of Array.
+The handleMessage calls every time when a worker gets a new response.
+If response has more than 1 message then it will be called multiple times for one iteration.